odoo/documentation/content/developer/tutorials/backend.rst

 .. exercise:: Computed fields

    * Add the percentage of taken seats to the *Session* model
-   * Display that field in the tree and form views
+   * Display that field in the list and form views
    * Display the field as a progress bar

 Default values